jasonmacduffie/isles-of-maga/language.md

 Languages
 =========
 The languages are the same as per the BFRPG rules, there are some changes in the significance however.
-"Common" is actually a modern dialect of the Elvish language, and "Elvish" refers to an ancient, no longer used dialect.
+"Common" is actually a modern dialect of the Elvish language, and "Elvish" refers to a more old-fashioned dialect only used by Elves to speak to each other sometimes.
 Elves know both Common and ancient Elvish.
 Furthermore, there is a language called Humanish, which Humans start out with in addition to Common.

 Humanish, Dwarvish, Halfling, Elvish, and Common all use the Common alphabet (formerly the Elvish alphabet, renamed by the Republic).